vpsfreecz/vpsadmin/README.md

-# vpsFree.cz specific mail templates for vpsAdmin
+# vpsAdmin Mail Templates

-This repository contains mail templates for vpsAdmin used at [vpsFree.cz](http://www.vpsfree.cz).
-After editing, the templates must be installed (sent to the API).
+Utility for installing mail templates from text files to the API.

 ## Requirements